Parallel Xceleration Library

 The Map

-operation distributes identical arguments to all MU threads belongs to assigned Sub.
-In MU kernel code, the user needs to reference the appropriate memory address with taskIdx
+Launch with Pointer: When using a device memory pointer or C++ fundamental type, these arguments are distributed identically to all MU threads belongs to assigned Sub.
+In MU kernel code, the user needs to reference the appropriate memory address with

 function.